How to Organize Your Kids School Papers

 Make a File Folder or Binder

-Similar to the box method, label each binder with the child’s name.
-You can also color code by grade level or by child, depending on what you prefer.
-It’s a simple system if you are only keeping a few things from each school year.
+Similar to the box method, it’s a good idea to label each binder with the child’s name.
+If you prefer, you can also use color-coding based on grade level or individual children.
+This system works well when you’re only retaining a select few items from each school year.

 Keep a Digital File